Numerai Outperforms Market Neutral Hedge Funds by 26%, Raises Up To $150m

 If the long only version of Numerai would make 98.25% over two years why do the market neutral hedge fund?

 Diversification.
 The S&P does not usually do what it’s recently been doing.
 Sometimes markets crash and stay down for a long time.
 From 2000 to 2010 you would have made almost no money holding stocks in the US.
-Another decade like that could be in our future and when it comes it will be wise to be holding a few things which can survive and thrive such as market neutral hedge funds.
+Another decade like that is in our future and when it comes it will be wise to be holding a few things which can survive and thrive such as market neutral hedge funds.

-Even if an institutional investor expects Bitcoin to outperform the stock market, it doesn’t mean they should put all their money into Bitcoin or even most of it in bitcoin.
+Even if an institutional investor expects Bitcoin to outperform the stock market, it doesn’t mean they should put all their money into Bitcoin or even most of it.
 Institutional investors care about things like volatility adjusted return because they are in a multi-decade game where they will live to see multiple environments.
 By being uncorrelated with the market and many more risks besides, market neutral funds will always have a place in a sophisticated investor’s portfolio.
 They may even be the perfect diversifier in world with extreme valuations in every risk asset.

 Also, any institutional investor can buy equity exposure or tech exposure or Bitcoin exposure for almost nothing.
 These are just risks so they are cheap to create and manage.
 It’s hard to create a market neutral fund and therefore hard to replicate one for cheap.
 Institutional investors are often happy to pay fees to a market neutral hedge fund like Numerai for a unique, uncorrelated diversifying exposure that they can’t get anywhere else.